Myrianthus arboreus

-Myrianthus arboreus, the giant yellow mulberry or monkey fruit or Nyankama, in the Akan twi language of Ghana, is a dioecious tropical tree in the genus Myrianthus.
+Myrianthus arboreus, commonly known as the giant yellow mulberry or monkey fruit, is a dioecious tropical tree in the genus Myrianthus.
 It lives in the tropical Central African countries of Central African Republic, Gabon, Cameroon, Nigeria, and Tanzania, and also Ghana in the West African countries.
 Its chromosome count is 2n = 28.

-it is locally known as 'nyankama' among the Asante people of Ghana, and 'ekanhou' in Eastern Gabon.
+It is locally known as nyankama among the Asante people of Ghana, and ekanhou in Eastern Gabon.

 Description

-The species grows as a shrub or small tree that can reach an height of 10 m and occasionally taller.
+The species grows as a shrub or small tree that can reach a height of 10 m and occasionally taller.
 The bark is greyish to green while the slash is white.
 Leaves are arranged in a spiral form and are often palmately compound, stipules are long (3 - 5 cm) and commonly covered in hairs.
 The outline of the leaflet lanceolate with a serrate to dentate margin, leaflets can reach up to 65 cm long and 22 cm wide.
 The infructescences is up to 15 cm in diameter, the fruit drupe like in shape, yellow to orange-red in color, the endocarp is up to 1.7 cm long and 0.8 cm wide.